Feast of the Black Nazarene: In the Philippines

 Similar processions replicating the Traslación are also held on January 9 in other parts of the country.
 The largest of these is held in Cagayan de Oro, which uses an official replica of the image given by the Minor Basilica in 2009.
 It has since become a center for the devotion in Mindanao.

-On 4 March 2014, an official replica from Quiapo Church arrived at the Old Chapel of Saint Rock the Healer Mission Center, Bishop's Compound, Barangay Cawayan, Catarman, Northern Samar.
+On March 4, 2014, an official replica from Quiapo Church arrived at the Old Chapel of Saint Rock the Healer Mission Center, Bishop's Compound, Barangay Cawayan, Catarman, Northern Samar.
 Since then, many devotees across Northern Samar came to venerate the sacred image, especially on its novena day of Friday.
 At that time, the said mission center was constructing a bigger church.
-The first Traslación was held on 9 January 2015, when the image was solemnly transferred from the old church to the new, unfinished one.
+The first Traslación was held on January 9, 2015, when the image was solemnly transferred from the old church to the new, unfinished one.
 Devotees came from Northern Samar and the rest of the island.
 On 12 September 2016, the new church was dedicated and consecrated by Cardinal Luis Antonio Tagle.
 The event was concelebrated by priests from Quiapo Church, Felomino G. Bactol, the Bishop of Naval, Bishop Emeritus Anghel Hobayan of the Diocese of Catarman, Emmanuel C. Trance, the Bishop of Catarman, the Mission Center's first administrator Alan Abalon, and the Mission Center's second administrator and rector, Rico M. Manook.
 The event saw devotees from across the Eastern Visayas, and during the celebrations the Mission Center was elevated to the status of diocesan shrine, making it the first Visayan church with such rank for this image.

 On 18 August 2019, the diocesan shrine became a parish church, making it the first barangay-based parish in the whole Diocese of Catarman.
 Its current title is Saint Rock the Healer Parish, Diocesan Shrine of the Nuestro Padre Jesús Nazareno.

 Other countries

 Filipinos overseas have brought the tradition of a procession and Mass honoring of the Nazareno image to countries such as Australia and the United States.
 As in Quiapo, a copy of the image is paraded through the streets or within the parish bounds, with devotees reciting prayers in its wake.

-In September 2012, a replica of the Black Nazarene was canonically enshrined at Saint Catherine of Siena Roman Catholic Parish in Reseda, California, United States.
+In September 2012, a replica of the Black Nazarene was canonically enshrined at Saint Catherine of Siena Catholic Parish in Reseda, California, United States.
 A procession in the United Arab Emirates made it the first Traslación in the Middle East on January 4, 2019, the first Friday of that month.